-I recently visited the famous Harley‐Davidson Museum—a top destination for bikers and people interested in American history of the iconic Harley‐Davidson brand.
+On a Milwaukee family trip we recently visited the famous Harley‐Davidson Museum.
+A top destination for bikers and people interested in American history of the iconic Harley‐Davidson brand.
 As someone who has never owned a motorcycle or grown up around motorcycles, I didn’t know what to expect.

 By the time I left the museum, I’d fallen in love with the Harley‐Davidson brand and culture.
-I was so impressed with the brand’s role in American history and how the bikes have evolved right along with our country over time—from an efficient transit option all the way to a fun luxury mode of transportation and American icon.
+I was so impressed with the brand’s role in American history.
+I loved seeing how the bikes have evolved right along with our country over time.
+From an efficient transit option all the way to a fun luxury mode of transportation and American icon.

-And the museum itself was so interactive, fun, and educational, I can’t wait to take my 5‐year‐old along on our next trip north.
-For people in the Chicago area especially, this makes for a great weekend road trip close to home.
-I stayed across the street from the Museum at the luxe boutique Iron Horse Hotel and found Milwaukee the perfect quick weekend escape from Chicago.
+And the museum itself was so interactive, fun, and educational.
+For people in the Chicago area especially, this makes for a great weekend road trip to Milwaukee close to home.
+I stayed across the street from the Museum at the luxe boutique Iron Horse Hotel.
+Milwaukee is the perfect quick weekend escape from Chicago.

 Read on for my top six reasons to visit the Harley‐Davidson Museum with your kids: